vladajankovic/Arm-movement-coordination-assessment-software/README.md

 # Software for arm movement coordination assessment using a computer mouse
 **This software was developed as a result of my Bachelor Thesis under the mentorship of [Assoc.
-Prof. Nadica Miljković](https://www.etf.bg.ac.rs/en/faculty/staff/nadica-miljkovic-4323) from the [University of Belgrade - School of Electrical Engineering](https://www.etf.bg.ac.rs/en)**
+Prof. Nadica Miljković](https://www.etf.bg.ac.rs/en/faculty/staff/nadica-miljkovic-4323) from the [University of Belgrade - School of Electrical Engineering](https://www.etf.bg.ac.rs/en) defended on September 28, 2023.**
 ***
 ### Table of Contents
 1. [Introduction](https://github.com/vladajankovic/Software-for-arm-movement-coordination-assessment-using-a-computer-mouse/blob/master/README.md#1-introduction)